mattbierner/blog.mattbierner.com/_posts/2016-07-06-scanline-gif.md

 # Other Settings
-Besides the basic column rendering showing above, *scanline.gif* provides a few different modes for placing the image slices.
+Besides the basic column rendering shown above, *scanline.gif* provides a few different modes for placing the image slices.
 [The documentation][documentation] explains these in more detail, along with the other rendering settings, but here's a few quick examples ([original gif used for these examples](https://media2.giphy.com/media/jb5WFJTgSSonu/giphy.gif)):

 {% include image.html file="cat-columns.gif" description="Columns - Equal width columns, one for each frame of the animation" %}